Algorithm Arcade

 How it works

-.
+We use an array of m bits and k hash functions.
+To add key s, set bits at indices h_i(s).
 To query, check those bits; if any is 0 → “definitely not present”, else → “maybe present”.

 Why it’s used: web caches, databases, network deduplication.